Destiny 2: Forsaken

 Upon the expansion's release, retailers also issued Destiny 2: Forsaken Legendary Collection, which included the Destiny 2 base game, Forsaken, and the previous two expansions, Curse of Osiris and Warmind.
-An Annual Pass was also released alongside the expansion, which granted access to the seasonal content for Year 2 of the game: Season of the Forge in December 2018, Season of the Drifter in March 2019, and Season of Opulence in June 2019—this seasonal content, however, was removed from the game with the release of Beyond Light in November 2020, with the exception of Gambit Prime from Season of the Drifter, which replaced the standard three-round version of Gambit that was originally added with Forsaken.
+An Annual Pass was also released alongside the expansion, which granted access to the seasonal content for Year 2 of the game.
+The year began with Season of the Outlaw, which was an alternative name for Forsaken and the year's initial time period until the release of the subsequent season.
+The content of the Annual Pass included Season of the Forge in December 2018, Season of the Drifter in March 2019, and Season of Opulence in June 2019—this seasonal content, however, was removed from the game with the release of Beyond Light in November 2020, with the exception of Gambit Prime from Season of the Drifter, which replaced the standard three-round version of Gambit that was originally added with Forsaken.

+The seasons bridged the events of Forsaken to the next expansion, Shadowkeep.
+Following Season of the Outlaw, Season of the Forge introduced Ada-1 and the ancient Black Armory, a secret Golden Age weapon foundry, with the Guardian helping Ada-1 reclaim lost Forges from a rogue Fallen terrorist faction, the Kell's Scourge, preventing them from weaponizing this powerful lost technology.
+Season of the Drifter centered on the roguish Lightbearer, the Drifter, and his controversial, Darkness-fueled game of Gambit, with the Guardian learning of his mysterious past and his shadowy dealings with the Nine.
+Season of Opulence saw the Exiled Cabal Emperor Calus invite the Guardian to his ship, the Leviathan, to partake in a challenge known as the Menagerie, where in exchange for loyalty and performing grand feats, Calus promised limitless treasures and crowned the Guardian as his newest Shadow.

 Upon the release of The Witch Queen expansion in February 2022, Forsakens campaign and the Tangled Shore destination were removed from the game as part of a developer initiative called the "Destiny Content Vault".
 Ahead of its removal, Forsakens campaign was made free-to-play in December 2021.
 Simultaneously, a special Forsaken Pack was released, which grants access to Forsakens endgame content and exotic gear that was not removed.

-Forsakens release coincided with patch version 2.0 for Destiny 2, which made fundamental changes to the core functionality for all players to mark the start of Year 2 of the game's lifecycle.
-Through the development of Forsaken, Bungie sought to address criticisms from players and critics; many changes to the game were direct responses to this.